 The remote control key contains electronic components.
-Protect them from damage, impacts and humidity.
+Protect the vehicle keys from damage, impacts and humidity.

-- .
 Only use the key button when you require the corresponding function.
 Pushing the button unnecessarily could accidentally unlock the vehicle or trigger the alarm.
-It is also possible even when you are outside the radius of action. - .
+It is also possible even when you are outside the radius of action.

 Remote control key operation can be greatly influenced by overlapping radio signals around the vehicle working in the same range of frequencies (for example, radio transmitters, mobile telephones).

-- Obstacles between the remote control and the vehicle, bad weather conditions and draining batteries can considerably reduce the range of the remote control. - If the buttons of the vehicle key are pressed wrig.
-27 or one of the central locking buttons wrightens page 45 is pressed repeatedly in quick succession, the central locking briefly disconnects as protection against overloading.
+Obstacles between the remote control and the vehicle, bad weather conditions and discharged batteries can considerably reduce the range of the remote control.

+If the buttons of the vehicle key are pressed ⇒ Fig. 12 or one of the central locking buttons ⇒ page 33 is pressed repeatedly in short succession, the central locking briefly disconnects as protection against overloading.
 The vehicle is then unlocked.
-Lock it if necessary.
+Lock the vehicle if necessary.